Eastern Partnership

-The Eastern Partnership (EaP) is a joint initiative of the European External Action Service of the European Union (EU) together with the EU, its member states, and six Eastern European partners governing the EU's relationship with the post-Soviet states of Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine.
+The Eastern Partnership (EaP) is a joint initiative of the European Union, together with its member states, and six Eastern European countries.
+The EaP framework governs the EU's relationship with the post-Soviet states of Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine.
 The EaP is intended to provide a forum for discussions regarding trade, economic strategy, travel agreements, and other issues between the EU and its Eastern European neighbours.
 It also aims at building a common area of shared values of democracy, prosperity, stability, and increased cooperation.
 The project was initiated by Poland and a subsequent proposal was prepared in co-operation with Sweden.
 It was presented by the foreign ministers of Poland and Sweden at the EU's General Affairs and External Relations Council in Brussels on 26 May 2008.
-The Eastern Partnership was inaugurated by the European Union in Prague, Czech Republic on 7 May 2009.
+The Eastern Partnership was inaugurated by the EU in Prague, Czech Republic on 7 May 2009.

 The first meeting of foreign ministers in the framework of the Eastern Partnership was held on 8 December 2009 in Brussels.